Now streaming on:

-“Lucky” begins with series of shots of the Arizona desert: broken-backed hills, cacti reaching for the sky.
-It locates a tortoise crawling on the ground.
+“Lucky” begins with a series of shots of the Arizona desert: broken-backed hills, cacti reaching for the sky.
+It locates a tortoise crawling.
 This is President Roosevelt, whose predicament we’ll learn about in due course.
-Then it settles on a human equivalent of that tortoise: the title character, Lucky, played by then-89-year old Harry Dean Stanton, who died mere weeks before this film’s commercial release.
+Then it settles on a human equivalent of that tortoise: the title character, Lucky, played by then-89-year old Harry Dean Stanton, who died mere weeks before this film’s release.

 Over the course of the next 88 minutes, we spend almost every moment in the company of Lucky.
 Lucky is a long-retired World War II veteran.
 He has friends but is often brusque and impatient with them.
 He has a routine, and like many older people, it gives shape to his days.

-He walks around town and stops in the local coffee shop, where he talks to the head cook (Barry Shabaka Henley) and a particular waitress, Loretta (Yvonne Huff), who takes an almost daughterly interest in his well being to the point of stopping by Lucky’s tiny home to inquire about his health and share her stash of weed.
+He walks around town and stops in the local coffee shop, where he talks to the head cook (Barry Shabaka Henley) and a particular waitress, Loretta (Yvonne Huff), who takes an almost daughterly interest in his well being, to the point of stopping by Lucky’s tiny home to inquire about his health and share her stash.
 Lucky goes to his favorite bar and drinks and talks to the owner Elaine (Beth Grant) and her husband Paulie (James Darren, of TV’s “T.J.
 Hooker” and several “Gidget” films).
-They argue amongst themselves and with other patrons about philosophy, morality, religion, game shows, etc. We see a lot of Lucky at home, often in his baggy underwear, doing yoga exercises and smoking cigarettes (he has a pack-a-day habit, has since he was a teenager).
+They argue amongst themselves and with other patrons about philosophy, morality, religion, game shows.
+We see a lot of Lucky at home, often in his baggy underwear, doing yoga exercises and smoking cigarettes (he has a pack-a-day habit, has since he was a teenager).

 This movie is about death, of course, and fear of death, and health, and loneliness.
-It’s about the choices not made and the roads not taken: Lucky has a lot of regrets, but you often have to deduce what they are, because he’s the kind of crabby old eccentric who’d rather get into debates with people than just talk to them.
-(Other people talk more openly than he does, often as a means of trying to get him to open up and be vulnerable, which is really not his style.)
+It’s about the choices not made and the roads not taken: Lucky has a lot of regrets, but you often have to deduce what they are, because he’s the kind of crabby old eccentric who’d rather debate than talk.
+(Other people talk more openly than he does, often as a means of trying to get him to open up and be vulnerable, which is not his style.)
 Much is made of Lucky’s atheism, which complicates his defiant attitude towards the inevitable approach of death.

 “Friendship is essential to the soul,” Paulie tells him at the bar.